anrbn/GCP-Attack-Defense/CloudFunction/PrivEsc-via-CloudFunction.md

   </table>

 Above gCloud command grants the principal:"allUsers" the role:"Cloud Function Invoker", it binds the Policy to the resource:"Google Cloud Functions" , allowing all users, even unauthenticated
-(--member=allUsers) to invoke the specified function (&lt;function-name>) in the specified region (--region=&lt;region>).
-It requires you to have both `cloudfunctions.functions.getIamPolicy` & `cloudfunctions.functions.setIamPolicy` permissions.
+(--member=allUsers) to invoke the specified function (&lt;function-name>) in the specified region (--region=&lt;region>). gCloud requires you to have both `cloudfunctions.functions.getIamPolicy` & `cloudfunctions.functions.setIamPolicy` permissions to successfully bind an IAM Policy to a function.
 We can narrow down the permission to just one, using Cloud Function API.

 ### Setting IAM Policy Binding to the Cloud Function via Cloud Function API (REST)